-The fascia is decidedly futuristic with a digital strip in place of the traditional clocks and a moulded centre stack dominated by a large colour touch screen.
+Otherwise, things are much as before.
 Some of the plastics aren't going to give Audi designers anything much to think about, but being built down to a price is very much the point of this car.
 It's no bad thing.
 The view out is extremely good as you sit rather high but a lack of seat height adjustability might prove an issue for taller drivers.
 As with most superminis, space in the back is more mini than super but access is good thanks to the standard five-door layout, and there's more than enough room back there for the kids.
 One substantial plus point is the 338-litre boot which extends to 1,225-litres should you fold the one-piece rear bench.

 All derivatives feature the multimedia system, R-Link, as standard which can now feature Android Auto smartphone-mirroring.
 To enable drivers to control the infotainment system's functions without taking their eyes off the road, R-Link features a big seven-inch display, steering wheel-mounted controls and voice recognition.
 It also delivers integrated connectivity with motoring services and applications available from the R-Link Store.
 Other standard ZOE features include Bluetooth, climate control, cruise control, Bluetooth, a Renault keycard and a speed limiter function.